couchbase/kv_engine/docs/Collections.md

 Note: Get Scope ID can accept a complete path `scope.collection` it ignores the the `.collection` part and only examines the scope.

+### Extras

+Successful response includes an extras payload with two values.

+* Offset 0: u64 manifest ID
+* Offset 8: u32 scope ID

+The returned manifest ID is the ID of the manifest that the lookup was performed against.

 ### Errors